Tokyo Olympics marathon runners will now have to battle the pain barrier without fans to buoy them

 The Tokyo metropolitan government said the relay would be taken off public roads for most of its final 15-day leg around the capital prefecture, apart from some legs taking place on small islands.

-Organizers insist the Games will be safe and secure, and are trying to keep competitors, officials and media representatives largely enclosed in a bubble to prevent them introducing new infections into Japan.
+Organizers insist the Games will be safe and secure, and are trying to keep competitors, officials and media representatives largely enclosed in a bubble to prevent them from introducing new infections into Japan.
 The vast majority will also be vaccinated, and will be frequently tested while in the country.

 But already two Ugandans, one athlete and a coach, and one Serbian competitor, have tested positive for the coronavirus after entering the country.
 The Ugandans had already been vaccinated.
 Twelve Olympic staff members have also tested positive for covid this month, including two that work at the Olympic Village, public broadcaster NHK reported.